oroinc/documentation/user/concept-guides/content-management/web-catalog.rst

 and then populating them with child (content) nodes:

+* Building & Hardware: *Building Supplies, Doors & Windows, Timber & Sheet Materials*
 * Outdoor & Garden: *Garden Furniture, Garden Tools, Fencing*
-* Building & Hardware: *Building Supplies, Doors & Windows, Timber & Sheet Materials*
 * Lighting & Electrical: *Lightning, Home Electrical, Smart Home*

 .. image:: /user/img/concept-guides/web-catalog/bo-sf-child-nodes.png
-   :align: center
    :alt: Child menu items in back-office vs storefront

 Each of these nodes can have more child categories:

+* Timber & Sheet Materials: *Timber Cladding, Skirting Boards, Decorative Mouldings*
 * Fencing: *Fence panels, Garden Gates, Gravel Boards*
-* Timber & Sheet Materials: *Timber Cladding, Skirting Boards, Decorative Mouldings*
 * Smart Home: *Voice Assistants, Cameras, Heating, Doorbells*

 .. image:: /user/img/concept-guides/web-catalog/bo-sf-further-child-nodes.png
-   :align: center
    :alt: Deeper child menu items in back-office vs storefront

 .. hint:: In addition to the catalog items, the main storefront menu can also contain static custom menu items, such as Contact Us or About.
 These custom menu items are not part of either master catalog or web catalog and can be moved to a different section of your storefront.
 Please see the :ref:`documentation on frontend menu items <backend-frontend-menus>` to learn more.